xiaoyuan1996/RemoteSensingCaptions/readme.txt

-model.py            construct the network resnet_v1_50.ckpt   this is a pretend model parameter of 50 layers resnet vgg16.npy           this is a pretend model parameter of 16 layers VGGNet vocabulary.csv      vocabulary saved by coding, if you want to change the dataset you should delete this at first and let codes produce another one
+model.py            construct the network resnet_v1_50.ckpt   this is a pretend model parameter of 50 layers resnet vgg16.npy           this is a pretend model parameter of 16 layers VGGNet vocabulary.csv      vocabulary saved by coding, if you want to change the dataset you should delete this at first and let codes produce another